 Teacher Education 2209: Foundations of Teaching in American Schools (3) Explores the multiple roles and functions of professional teaching including: communication, leadership, management skills, use of technology, identification of needs of diverse populations and an examination of other selected concepts and philosophies underlying American public education.

 Theatre & Dance 1210: Fundamentals of Acting (3), [H] - Course develops personal communication and presentational skills through vocal, physical, and emotional exercises designed for the beginning actor.
 Course emphasizes relaxation, concentration, improvisation, script analysis, characterization, and scene work exercises to develop elementary performance skills.

 Theatre & Dance 1900: Introduction to Theatre Technology (3) - Introductory course covering the basic theories and techniques of Theatre Technology including stage equipment and safety, scenery, lighting, costuming, properties, sound and box office.
 Course inclides practical application through a minimum of 25 hours of lab work in conjunction with a departmental production.

-2102 Introduction to Women's and Gender Studies (3) - Same as SOC WK 2102, HIST 2102, and SOC 2102.
+2102 Introduction to Gender Studies (3) - Same as SOC WK 2102, HIST 2102, and SOC 2102.
 This core course is required for all Women's and Gender Studies Certificate earners.
 This class introduces students to the cultural, political, and historical issues that shape gender.
 Through a variety of disciplinary perspectives in the humanities, social sciences, and natural sciences, the course familiarizes students with diverse female and male experiences and gendered power relationships.